-- Section 7, Informative Annex A: Goals of Message Transport Abstractions. - Section 8, Informative Annex B: Goals of Directory Service Abstractions. - Section 9, Informative Annex C: Goals for Abstract Agent Communication Language. - Section 10, Informative Annex D: Goals for Security and Identity Abstractions.
+- Section 8, Informative Annex A : Goals of Message Transport Abstractions. - Section 9, Informative Annex B: Goals of Directory Service Abstractions. - Section 10, Informative Annex C: Goals for Abstract Agent Communication Language. - Section 11, Informative Annex D: Goals for Security and Identity Abstractions.

 These describe in greater detail the design considerations that were considered when creating this abstract architecture.
 In addition, FIPA needed to consider the relationship between the existing FIPA 97, FIPA 98 and FIPA 2000 work and the abstract architecture.
-While more validation is required, the FIPA 2000 work is probably a concrete realization of this abstract architecture.
-(This validation is required because both the FIPA 2000 and the architecture are not yet complete.)
-While one of the goals in creating this architecture was to maintain full compatibility with the FIPA 97 and 98 work, this was not entirely feasible, especially when trying to support multiple implementations.
+While more validation is required, the FIPA 2000 work is in part a concrete realization of this abstract architecture.
+While one of the goals in creating this architecture was to maintain full compatibility with the FIPA 97 and 98 specifications, this was not entirely feasible, especially when trying to support multiple implementations.

-Agents built according to FIPA 97 and 98 specifications will be able to inter-operate with agents built according to the abstract architecture through gateways with some limitations.
+Agents built according to FIPA 97 and 98 specifications will be able to inter-operate with agents built according to the abstract architecture through transport gateways with some limitations.
 The FIPA 2000 architecture is a closer match to the abstract architecture, and will be able to fully inter-operate via gateways.
 The overall goal in this architectural approach is to permit the creation of systems that seamlessly integrate within their specific computing environment while interoperating with agent systems residing in separate environments.